ceteri/exelixi/README.md

 plus there is a considerable amount of configuration required at scale.
 Server-side operations and coprocessors in [Apache Cassandra](http://cassandra.apache.org/) or [Apache HBase](http://hbase.apache.org/) might also provide a good fit for [GA] processing, but both of those also require lots of configuration.
-Moreover, many of the features for these more heavyweight frameworks are not needed.
+Moreover, many of the features for these more heavyweight frameworks are not needed, plus it helps to have some lightweight messaging available among the shards -- which these existing frameworks lack.

 On the one hand, <b>Exelixi</b> provides the basis for a tutorial for building distributed frameworks in [Apache Mesos].
 On the other hand, it provides a general-purpose [GA] platform that emphasizes _scalability_ and _fault tolerance_,